Skip to main content

 Is life insurance expensive for carpenters?

-Carpenters are generally rated as higher risk because of the physical nature of the work — power tools, heights, heavy materials.
-So yes, premiums tend to be higher than for office workers.
-But there's a decent range between insurers, and the type of carpentry matters too.
+Carpenters are generally rated as higher risk because the work is physical: power tools, heights, and heavy materials.
+So premiums tend to be higher than for office workers.
+But there is a decent range between insurers, and the type of carpentry matters too.
 A finish carpenter doing kitchens is assessed differently to a roof framer.
-Comparing quotes usually reveals some better options.
+Comparing quotes across the panel usually turns up better options than you might expect.

 Does it matter what type of carpentry I do?

-Yes — insurers will ask about your actual daily work.
-Framing, formwork, roofing, and commercial fit-out all carry different risk levels.
+Yes.
+Insurers will ask about your actual daily work.
+Framing, formwork, roofing, and commercial fit-out all carry different levels of risk.
 If you do a mix, describe the split honestly.
-A chippie doing internal fit-outs in finished buildings has a different profile to one framing houses in the weather.
-Be specific so the insurer can assess you properly.
+A chippie doing internal fit-outs in finished buildings has a different profile to one framing houses out in the weather.
+Being specific lets the insurer assess you properly, which usually works in your favour.

-Not necessarily, but you do need to disclose them — even if you've fully recovered.
+Not necessarily, but you do need to disclose them, even if you have fully recovered.
 Insurers will want to know what happened, when, what treatment you had, and how you are now.
 Old injuries that have healed well are generally viewed more favourably than ongoing issues.
-Each insurer handles it differently, so comparing gives you the best shot.
+Each insurer handles injury history differently, so comparing across the panel gives you the best chance of fair terms.

 What about hearing loss from power tools?

-If you've been diagnosed with any hearing loss or had your hearing tested because of concerns, that needs to be disclosed.
-It's very common in the trades.
-Provide the details — when it was picked up, how severe, whether you use hearing aids.
-It won't necessarily stop you getting cover, but the insurer needs to know.
+If you have been diagnosed with any hearing loss, or had your hearing tested because of concerns, that needs to be disclosed.
+It is very common in the trades.
+Provide the details: when it was picked up, how severe it is, and whether you use hearing aids.
+It will not necessarily stop you getting cover, but the insurer needs to know so they can assess your application accurately.

 Absolutely.
-Being self-employed doesn't stop you getting life insurance.
-Insurers might ask a couple of extra questions about your business, but that's it.
-A lot of self-employed chippies also look at income protection — because if you can't swing a hammer, there's no sick leave to fall back on.
-We can quote you on both at once.
+Being self-employed does not stop you getting life insurance.
+Insurers might ask a few extra questions about your business, but that is it.
+A lot of self-employed chippies also look at income protection, because if you cannot swing a hammer there is no sick leave to fall back on.
+We can quote you on both at once so you can see the full picture.

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).